 Among D'Agostino's 2014 exhibitions was a two-person show at Slag Contemporary, Gathered in the Square, Lost in the Hills, and a group museum exhibition, Your Place or Mine, curated by Kate Teale at the Richmond Center for Visual Arts in Kalamazoo, Michigan.
 Featuring also Mike Ballou and Janice Bridgers, this show exhibited D'Agostino's artwork alongside a fabricated facsimile of his home gallery, Centotto.

-D'Agostino has also collaborated with Stephanie Theodore and Sluice_ to produce a new, potentially very transportable art exposition called Exchange Rates.
-Its first iteration is Exchange Rates: The Bushwick International Expo.
+D'Agostino has also collaborated with Stephanie Theodore, of Theodore:Art, and Karl England, Charlie Levine and Ben Street, of Sluice_ to produce a new, potentially very transportable art exposition platform called Exchange Rates.
+Its first iteration was Exchange Rates: The Bushwick International Expo, which took place from 23-26 October, 2014.
 Information here.

 Home: 250 Moore St., #108

 Studio: 1717 Troutman St., #311